TuneTribe: Digital Platforms

 TuneTribe's sister company, TuneTribe Digital, was a digital music service provider that builds and hosts digital platforms for a variety of brands across all the industries, utilizing the most important component - music.
-The company offered services that included digital downloads, streaming, competitions, pre-release promotions and vouchers.
+The company offered services that included digital downloads, streaming, competitions, prerelease promotions and vouchers.

 Founding and Ownership

 Launched in 2005, TuneTribe was founded by Tom Findlay of Groove Armada and John Strickland of Interesource.
 It was owned by William Haighton, an entrepreneur and director of BGS Holdings Ltd and GMW Entertainment Ltd in the UK.
 From 1995 to 2002 Haighton was a director of both SENA and NVPI, the Dutch equivalents respectively of the UK recording industry bodies, the PRS (the Performing Rights Society) and the BPI (the British Phonographic Industry).